-Why take an Eq test to measure emotional intelligence?
+Why take EQ tests to measure emotional intelligence?

 EQ theory and practice has developed through a need to address the relationship gap between intelligence and its ability to empower success and fulfilment in both work and life.
 Pre-existing intelligence ideas and measures failed to create, predict or measure success, and businesses were struggling to find high performing individuals.

 What is the EQ-i 2.0 ® (previously BarOn EQ-i) test?

 The EQ-i 2.0 ® (Emotional Quotient Inventory) test is one of the most advanced emotional intelligence tests available.
 This method of eq testing is used by thousands of public and private enterprises around the globe in order to reveal, monitor, assess, compare, predict and develop emotionally intelligent people in the workplace.
 The EQ-i not only increases performance and fulfilment, it builds the skills necessary to develop high performing organisations, managers and teams.

 Is taking the EQ-i® 2.0 quick and easy?